RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

-\textbf{KITTI Depth Completion Dataset.} The KITTI depth completion benchmark is a large autonomous driving real-world dataset from a driving vehicle \cite{Uhrig2017THREEDV}.
+\textbf{KITTI Depth Completion Dataset} \cite{Uhrig2017THREEDV} is a large autonomous driving real-world benchmark from a driving vehicle.
 It consists of 86,898 ground truth annotations with aligned sparse LiDAR maps and color images for training, 7,000 frames for validation, and another 1,000 frames for testing.
 The official 1,000 validation images are used during training while the remained images are ignored.
-The sparse depth maps are obtained by projecting the raw LiDAR points through the view of camera.
-The ground truth semi-dense depth maps are generated by first projecting the accumulated LiDAR scans of multiple timestamps, and then removing abnormal depth values from occlusion and moving objects.
-Since there are rare LiDAR points at the top of depth maps, the input images are bottom center cropped \cite{vangansbeke2019,tang2020learning,zhao2021adaptive,liu2021fcfr} to $1216\times 256$ for training, validating and testing.
+Since there are rare LiDAR points at the top of depth maps, the input images are bottom center cropped \cite{vangansbeke2019,tang2020learning,zhao2021adaptive,liu2021fcfr} to $1216\times 256$.

+\textbf{Virtual KITTI Dataset} \cite{gaidon2016virtual} is a synthetic dataset cloned from the real world KITTI video sequences.
+In addition, it also produces color images under various lighting (\emph{e.g.}, sunset, morning) and weather (\emph{e.g.}, rain, fog) conditions.
+Following GuideNet \cite{tang2020learning}, we use the masks generated from sparse depths of KITTI dataset to obtain sparse samples.
+Such strategy makes it closed to real-world situation for the distribution of sparse depths.
+Sequences of 0001, 0002, 0006, and 0018 are used for training, 0020 with various lighting and weather conditions is used for testing.
+It contributes to 1,289 frames for fine-tuning and 837 frames for evaluating each condition.

-\textbf{NYUv2 Dataset.} The NYUv2 dataset \cite{silberman2012indoor} is comprised of video sequences from a variety of indoor scenes as recorded by both the color and depth cameras from the Microsoft Kinect.
+\textbf{NYUv2 Dataset} \cite{silberman2012indoor} is comprised of video sequences from a variety of indoor scenes as recorded by both the color and depth cameras from the Microsoft Kinect.
 Paired color images and depth maps in 464 indoor scenes are commonly used.
 Following previous depth completion methods \cite{ma2018self,chen2019learning,Qiu_2019_CVPR,park2020nonlocal,tang2020learning}, we train our model on 50K images from the official training split, and test on the 654 images from the official labeled test set.
 Each image is downsized to $320\times 240$, and then $304\times 228$ center-cropping is applied.
 As the input resolution of our network must be a multiple of 32, we further pad the images to $320\times 256$, but evaluate only at the valid region of size $304\times 228$ to keep fair comparison with other methods.